Kong/docs.konghq.com/app/_hub/kong-inc/degraphql/_index.md

 ## Usage

 DeGraphQL needs a GraphQL endpoint to query.
-As an example, we are going to build a REST API around https://api.github.com GraphQL service.
+As an example, we are going to build a REST API around the `https://api.github.com` GraphQL service.
 For that reason, the following examples include the header `Authorization: Bearer some-token`.

-Note this plugin's configuration differs from other plugins.
-It needs to be activated on a service that points to a GraphQL endpoint (without the `/graphql` prefix).
+This plugin must be activated on a service that points to a GraphQL endpoint.

 ### Create a Service and a Route